 There are some stunning locations across the world you can visit for a truly memorable photography trip.
 We’ve chosen some of our favourite types of photography tour, along with some places you could consider for your next travel photography holiday.

-- Wildlife: think about the type of wildlife you’d most like to see.
-African safari photography tours are in high demand.
-With lions, elephants, rhinos and more, Kenya is a particularly popular destination for a wildlife photography holiday.
+- Wildlife: Wildlife photography holidays give you the cance to get up close and personal with some of the world’s most photogenic animals in their natural environment.
+With so much choice, you’ll need to think about the type of wildlife you’d most like to see.
+African safari photography tours are in high demand, with lions, elephants, rhinos and more waiting to be your next subject, and Kenya is a particularly popular destination for a wildlife photography holiday.
 Alternatively if you’d like to get up close to some exotic reptiles or insects, consider a trip to the Amazon for a more unconventional wildlife photography tour.

-- Landscape: capture the Earth’s complexity with landscape shots at different times of day.
-If you’ve got an adventurous streak, the rugged mountains and crashing seascapes of Norway and the Lofoten Islands are a must.
+- Landscape: Landscape photography holidays let you capture the Earth’s complexity with landscape shots at different times of day.
+If you’ve got an adventurous streak, the rugged mountains and crashing seascapes of Norway and the Lofoten Islands are popular destinations for photography expeditions.
 Or why not visit the Plitvice lakes of Croatia, where keen photographers are sure to appreciate the light and depth of their picturesque surroundings.

 If you’re looking for a relaxing, leisurely holiday, travel photography holidays are probably not right for you.
 Some of the most beautiful photos are taken at dawn, with the early morning sun offering stunning photo opportunities.
 Or you might be staying up late into the night to capture aurora borealis against the dark sky.
 It’s also worth remembering that some photography holidays can be physically demanding and many require a moderate fitness level.
 You may be required to hike off road or on steep inclines, or shoot in very cold or hot temperatures.